 - 1.5 to 2 cups WARM Coloured Water (food colouring and water)

 - playdough cutters and stampers

-and for embellishments, we added some rose petals from the garden, and a handful of sea shells.
+For embellishments, we added rose petals from the garden, and a handful of sea shells.

 Making your fairy mud:

-I started by having the hooligans take all the toilet paper off the rolls.
-This was an activity in itself, and they had fun running around tossing the rolls into the air, and pulling the paper off the cardboard tubes.
+We started by taking all the toilet paper off the rolls.
+This was an activity in itself.
+The hooligans had fun running around tossing the rolls into the air, and pulling the paper off the cardboard tubes.
 When their mission was complete, we gathered up all the t.p., and put it in a shallow plastic storage container.

-Then we grated our soap and transfered it into a plastic container.
+Then we grated the Ivory soap and transferred it into a plastic container.

 We added the warm coloured water into the soap shavings and the hooligans mashed and mushed the shavings until the mixture was fairly smooth.
 It smelled so good.